cdesgrange/cdesgrange.github.io/_posts/2022-04-23-protoplanetary-disk.markdown

 preview: fig/PDS_70-1.png
 ---

+<b>Master research project</b> (5 months at MPIA, Heidelberg, Germany, under the supervision of Faustine Cantalloube and Thomas Henning)

 A large variety of protoplanetary disks have been detected with the instrument VLT/SPHERE, and many of them contain substructures such as cavities, rings or spirals. <b>The origin of these substructures is still unknown.
 Are they caused by planets, but which are yet unseen? or by some other physical processes?</b> To date of my Master internship (Sept.
 2020-Feb.
 2021), only the protoplanetary disk PDS 70 has two confirmed giant proto-planets (Keppler et al., 2018; Müller et al., 2018; Haffert et al. 2019).
 In this research project, I investigated a sample of fifteen young disks from Asensio-Torres et al. (2021) with the primary goal to discover exoplanets which some are supposed to be detectable or close to be.

 <p align="center">